-Following the merger with Topgolf and pursuant to the terms of the Stockholders Agreement, the following directors were designated by, and are affiliated with, our principal shareholders as indicated in the table below:
+Following the merger with Topgolf and pursuant to the terms of the Stockholders Agreement, the following directors were designated by and/or are affiliated with, our principal shareholders as indicated in the table below.

 Director Affiliation

 Erik J Anderson WestRiver

-Thomas G. Dundon Dundon
+C. Matthew Turney Dundon

 Scott M. Marimow Providence